CarletonSecurityComps2024/SecurityComps2024/README.md

 ## Set-up Instructions

+There are two ways to run the project: 1) without the OCR model for CAPTCHA translation, 2) with the OCR model.
+The only difference in set-up are the git clone instruction and the optional OCR model set-up steps.

 ### Step 1: Target Machine

 There are two options for setting up the target machine (locally or on AWS [Amazon Web Services])